OverGeek/Face-Generation-Using-DCGANs/README.md

 # Face-Generation-Using-DCGANs

-Run the First Section of the Notebook to download and extract the Celebrity Dataset in the current working directory
+Run the First Section of any of the Notebook to download and extract the Celebrity Dataset in the current working directory

                                                 OR

-Download and extract the dataset from this link and put the files in this structure
+Download and extract the dataset manually from this link and put the files in this structure

   -/DC_GANs_for_3_channel_images.ipynb<br/>
   -/100k<br/>